Merry & Bright: A Sanity-Saving Guide To Thrive This Holiday Season In Style

 - Wrap it up: Buy tape; buy more tape than you think you’ll need.
 Keep the scissors in a designated area so you can cut down on search time.
 And last, but certainly not least, buy several rolls of plain brown Kraft paper and some simple ribbon or twine.
 It’s far classier than that patch-work job of the ends of various rolls of wrapping paper and can be used all year-round.

 The easiest thing to forget over the holidays is self-care.
 When life is busy, we tend to put ourselves at the bottom of the list, but if you’re walking around like a wild-eyed zombie ready to snap, you’re not doing anyone any favors, even if you are bearing gifts.
 Make yourself a priority with these tips and tricks:

 - Think ahead: When are your holiday parties?
 When is your next hair or nail appointment?
 If it’s not already scheduled, bookmark this piece and call your salon now.
 We’ll wait.

-OK, back to the parties, have you checked your closet?
-Do you have at least one clean and pressed outfit?
+OK, back to those Zoom parties, have you checked your closet?
+Do you have at least one clean and pressed outfit that'll look snazzy from the waist up?
 Shoes and accessories to match?
+(Recommended but not required, of course.)
 Get it together now.
 I know it doesn’t seem urgent, but your future self will thank you for it.

 - Make a date for fun: Making gingerbread houses, caroling, baking cookies, viewing Christmas lights, watching heartwarming movies, decorating the tree, and making memories; it’s what Christmas is all about.
 When you’re busy trying to conquer an ever-growing to-do list, the good stuff can start to feel like a chore.
 Set an appointment on your calendar and clear your schedule to accommodate it.